All provincially-regulated employers must comply with Ontario’s Occupational Health and Safety Act (OHSA)

 How the OHSA is enforced

-The OHSA and its regulations are enforced by the Ontario Ministry of Labour.
-If workplaces do not comply with the legislation, progressive enforcement begins with MOL Occupational Health and Safety Inspectors issuing orders, and may continue through to prosecution.
+The OHSA and its regulations are enforced by the Ontario Ministry of Labour, Immigration, Training and Skills Development.
+If workplaces do not comply with the legislation, progressive enforcement begins with MLITSD Occupational Health and Safety Inspectors issuing orders, and may continue through to prosecution.
 Their role includes,

 - inspecting provincially-regulated workplaces